arielarigossi/blog/docs/about/about.md

 </div>

-- Further contact you can write me an email to arielarigossi_at_outlook.com please add in the subject something like "your github blob" or something could help me filter.
+- Further contact you can write me an email to arielarigossi_at_outlook.com please add in the subject something like "github Blog" or something could help me filter.